Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Anomalous mobility edges

-To directly link the anomalous mobility edge to the spectral topology, we compute the winding number $w$ by taking the OBC eigenenergies $E_n^{\mathrm{OBC}}$ as reference points for different $\lambda$, as shown in Figs.~\ref{Fig7}(b)-\ref{Fig7}(d) for the same realization of the imaginary gauge field as in Fig.\ref{Fig5}.
-In the fully ENHSE regime, the PBC spectrum encircles each reference energy $E_n^{\mathrm{OBC}}$, yielding a nonzero winding number $w=1$ [Fig.~\ref{Fig7}(b) for $\lambda=1$], consistent with the loop structures in the complex-energy plane.
-As $\lambda$ increases into the intermediate phase, the winding becomes reference-energy dependent.
-For $\lambda=1.9$ in Fig.~\ref{Fig7}(c), reference energies with $E_n^{\mathrm{OBC}}<E_c$ are no longer enclosed by the PBC loops and hence give $w=0$, whereas those with $E_n^{\mathrm{OBC}}>E_c$ remain enclosed and retain $w=1$.
-Upon further increasing $\lambda$ into the fully localized regime [e.g., $\lambda=3$ in Fig.~\ref{Fig7}(d)], the PBC spectrum collapses onto the real axis, and the winding becomes trivial ($w=0$) for all $E_n^{\mathrm{OBC}}$.
-Notably, changing the imaginary-gauge realization may flip the sign of the winding number in the ENHSE regime, whereas the energy-dependent onset of trivial winding across $E_c$ remains unchanged.
+To directly connect the anomalous mobility edge with spectral topology, we compute the winding number $w_{\mathcal{R}}^{(n)}$ for a given realization $\mathcal{R}$ of the imaginary gauge field by taking the OBC eigenenergies $E_n^{\mathrm{OBC}}$ as reference points for different values of $\lambda$, as shown in Figs.~\ref{Fig6}(a)-\ref{Fig6}(c).
+The realization $\mathcal{R}$ is chosen to be the same as that used in Figs.~\ref{Fig5}(g)-\ref{Fig5}(i).
+In the fully ENHSE regime, the PBC spectrum encircles each reference energy $E_n^{\mathrm{OBC}}$, yielding $w_{\mathcal{R}}^{(n)}=1$ [Fig.~\ref{Fig6}(a) for $\lambda=1$], consistent with the loop structures in the complex-energy plane.
+As $\lambda$ increases into the intermediate regime, the winding number becomes energy dependent.
+For $\lambda=1.9$ in Fig.~\ref{Fig6}(b), reference energies associated with states satisfying $\mathrm{Re}(E_n^{\mathrm{PBC}})<E_c$ are no longer enclosed by the PBC loops and therefore give $w_{\mathcal{R}}^{(n)}=0$, whereas those with $\mathrm{Re}(E_n^{\mathrm{PBC}})>E_c$ remain enclosed and retain $w_{\mathcal{R}}^{(n)}=1$.
+Upon further increasing $\lambda$ into the fully localized regime [Fig.~\ref{Fig6}(c) for $\lambda=3$], the PBC spectrum collapses onto the real axis, and the winding becomes trivial, with $w_{\mathcal{R}}^{(n)}=0$ for all reference energies.
+To characterize the overall topological response, we plot the mean winding number $\overline{w}_{\mathcal{R}}$ as a function of $\lambda$ for the same realization $\mathcal{R}$.
+For this representative realization, $\overline{w}_{\mathcal{R}}=1$ for $\lambda<\lambda_{c1}$ and $\overline{w}_{\mathcal{R}}=0$ for $\lambda>\lambda_{c2}$.
+In the intermediate regime $\lambda_{c1}<\lambda<\lambda_{c2}$, $\overline{w}_{\mathcal{R}}$ decreases continuously from 1 to 0.
+This behavior is fully consistent with the real-complex spectral transition and the localization transition in the presence of weak NNN hopping.
+Notably, changing the realization of the imaginary gauge field may flip the sign of the winding number in the ENHSE regime, whereas the energy-dependent onset of trivial winding across $E_c(\lambda)$ remains unchanged.
 This provides a direct topological characterization of the anomalous mobility edge.